danielmaina989/crypto-sales-page/README.md

 ---

+## Legend

+Use emoji for clearer status at-a-glance:

+- ✅ = Done
+- ⬜ = Pending / To do
+- ❗ = Attention required

+---

 # Accomplishments to date

 The following features and tasks have been implemented and tested in this repository so far: